Glossary

 WebSocket

-Persistent, bidirectional communication protocol connecting devices to the runtime.
+Persistent, bidirectional communication protocol connecting devices to your server.

 WiFi

-Wireless networking technology used by devices to connect to the internet.
+Wireless networking technology used by devices to reach your DeviceSDK server.
 Currently supports 2.4GHz 802.11n.

 Common Acronyms